 -Multiple exploration visits to production units are organized to help students understand the entire life cycle of a product, from cloth manufacturing to final showcases and the retail management of designer clothes.
+Jeewan Jyoti program has helped these women to secure a sustainable source of income near their home, which has boosted their confidence and self-reliance.
+Moreover, these women have gained the ability to contribute to their family income and play a more significant role in decisionmaking within their households.

-We at STL, also understand the importance of providing comprehensive support to these rural and marginalized communities, especially women, rather than pursuing
+We at STL, also understand the importance of providing comprehensive support to these rural and marginalized communities, especially women, rather than pursuing fragmented endeavors.